EttusResearch/uhd/host/docs/general.rst

     @<my_group>    -    rtprio    99

 Replace <my_group> with a group to which your user belongs.
-Settings will not take effect until the user has logged in and out.
+Settings will not take effect until the user is in a different login session.

 ------------------------------------------------------------------------
 Misc notes